Linux

 Above, the exploit is URL-encoded.
 The exploit encompasses everything from the start of the content location to the last instance of /.
 Decoded it looks like this:

-POP Commands:
+POP Syntax

 SSH Dynamic Port Forwarding